Using Notes in Wispr Flow for iOS

 • Accounts with data restrictions — including HIPAA BAA-signed accounts and accounts with Privacy Mode turned on — have AI summaries and Spotlight indexing disabled.
 These restrictions cannot be changed by individual users when enforced by an organization administrator.

-• HIPAA BAA-signed accounts can create and use Notes, but notes are stored locally only and will not sync across devices.
-The manual refresh and sync buttons are hidden for these accounts.
+• HIPAA BAA-signed accounts can create and use Notes, but notes are stored locally only and do not sync across devices.
+Pull-to-refresh and the manual sync button remain visible but have no effect for these accounts.

 • Lock Screen widgets require iOS 16 or later.
 Control Center customization requires iOS 18 or later.
-The Action Button is available on iPhone 15 Pro and later.
+The Action Button is available on iPhone 15 Pro/Pro Max, all iPhone 16 models, and all iPhone 17 models (including iPhone Air).

-• Spotlight indexes note titles and the first 300 characters of each note's content.
-Longer notes may not be fully searchable via Spotlight.
+• Spotlight indexes note titles and a portion of each note's content, so longer notes may not be fully searchable via Spotlight.

-• Spotlight indexing updates may take a short time to reflect newly created or edited notes.
+• Spotlight indexing updates can take a few moments to reflect newly created or edited notes.

 • AI-generated summaries are not saved — they are generated on demand each time.